 More than any other art form, music is preoccupied with the ideas of ownership and authenticity.
 As such, it's become common for musicians who started their own record labels to reach new heights beyond their solo career.
 From Bad Boy Records and Death Row in the 1990s to GOOD Music and Cactus Jack nowadays, music history is studded with artist-led labels that have driven the industry and the popular zeitgeist.
 So, here are 16 of the biggest musicians who started their own record labels.

-Who Are Musicians Who Started Their Own Record Labels?
+16 Musicians Who Started Their Own Record Labels

 - Founded: 2004

 - Notable Artists: Kanye West, Pusha T , John Legend (2004-2016), Big Sean (2007-2021), Kid Cudi (2008-2013)

 Since its inception, the Kanye West-led GOOD Music has been one of the most prominent labels to be started by a rapper.
 Originally an imprint of Def Jam, GOOD Music has become a powerhouse in its own right.
 Over the years, GOOD Music has been home to considerable talent, releasing 11 platinum albums such as Kid Cudi’s Man on the Moon (2009) and Big Sean’s Dark Sky Paradise (2015).
 In 2015, Pusha T was named the label’s president and has overseen operations alongside COO Steven Victor.

 - Notable Artists: J. Cole , JID , Earthgang , Bas